gdt050579/AppCUI-rs/docs/chapter-5/opensave_dialogs.md

 ## Extension mask

-The extension mask is a string that contains multiple items in the format `display-name = [extensions lists]` separated by commas that will serve as a filter for the files that can be selected.
+The extension mask is a string that contains multiple items in the format `display-name = [extension list]`, separated by commas, that will serve as a filter for the files that can be selected.

 For example, if we want to filter only the images, we will create a string that looks like the following:
 ```rs
 "Images = [jpg, jpeg, png, bmp, gif]"
 ```

-If we want to have multiple options for filtering, we can create multiple strings like the previous one and separte them by commas.
-For example, we we want to have three options for filtering: images, documents and executables, we will create a string like the following:
+If we want to have multiple options for filtering, we can create multiple strings like the previous one and separate them with commas.
+For example, if we want three filtering options—images, documents, and executables—we can create a string like the following:
 ```rs
 "Images = [jpg, jpeg, png, bmp, gif],
  Documents = [doc, pdf, docx, txt],